-- Contract must include the FHA Amendatory Clause and Real Estate Certification. - Seller concessions are limited. - As of 9/19/17, Seller Closing Costs Sellers can now pay for fees that are reasonable and customary for the market and typically include: - Fees required to be paid under State or local law (Transfer taxes)
+- Contract must include the FHA Amendatory Clause and Real Estate Certification. - Seller closing costs are limited to: - As of 9/19/17, Seller Closing Costs Sellers can now pay for fees that are reasonable and customary for the market and typically include: - Fees required to be paid under State or local law (Transfer taxes)

 - Purchase of a home warranty policy by the seller - The contract should not include personal property.
-HECM proceeds are for the purchase of Real Property. - The contract cannot contain any rent back options. - The contract cannot include real estate commission if the Realtor is also the Buyer (their broker can earn commission, broker must identify the realtor is not earning commission via Letter of Engagement) - When the appraisal is ordered, final contract including all pages and amendments must be provided to the appraiser.
+HECM proceeds are for the purchase of Real Property. - The contract cannot contain any rent back options. - The contract may include real estate commission if the Realtor is also the Buyer, but any realty commission paid to the buyer cannot be a funding source of the H4P. - When the appraisal is ordered, final contract including all pages and amendments must be provided to the appraiser.
 Including the FHA Amendatory Clause and Real Estate Certification. - If the appraisal identifies any repair items, the seller must pay for and complete all repairs prior to the closing of the transaction. - The HECM program is used in only a Primary Residence transaction.